You Talk Too Much_UGMR

 By the standards set in The Incredibles, my brother would make a good super villain from his monologuing alone.

 And yet, some days that is what talking with my brother is like.
 He talks, and talks, and talks.
-He asks me a question, but before I can answer, he is telling me an entire back-story for why he is asking me this question.
+He asks me a question, but before I can answer, he tells me an entire backstory for why he is asking me this question.
 Who does this?
 I don’t need a million reasons.
 If I have agreed, you can pretty much stop explaining.
-Otherwise you run the risk of talking yourself out of the sale.
+Otherwise, you run the risk of talking yourself out of the sale.
 How does the saying go?

 Anyway, it is so flipping frustrating.
-My mother suffers from this same condition of verbal hemorrhage.
-It must be catching because I think that’s who my brother got it from…or it could be hereditary because I recall an incident from when I was thirteen…
+My mother suffers from the same condition of verbal hemorrhage.
+It must be catching, because I think that’s who my brother got it from.
+Or it could be hereditary because I recall an incident from when I was thirteen.
+(A time that predates cell phones 😵)

-It was a humid afternoon, the day burned sunny and hot in the aftermath of Hurricane Hugo and we lived in a old house.
-As anyone who has lived in old homes in the Northeast can affirm, the wood around window and door frames swell after a good summer rain.
+It was a humid afternoon, the day burned sunny and hot in the aftermath of Hurricane Hugo, and we lived in an old house.
+As anyone who has lived in old homes in the Northeast can affirm, the wood around window and door frames swells after a good summer rain.
 At my semi-oblivious age of 13, I did not know this.

-Hell no. Instead I hear him go off on some tangent about how he needs to hang up because I am yelling and then proceeds to continue talking.
+Hell no. Instead, I hear him go off on some tangent about how he needs to hang up because I am yelling, and then he proceeds to continue talking.

 It is at this point that I faint from blood loss. (or shock idk)